Table of Contents

-Some travel to Los Cabos to festejar, others to deep sea fish, and others to just recharge by the pool.
-For us, it’s the mix of it all -- the adventure, relaxation, great weather, top hospitality, and fresh food -- that keep us coming back.
+Some travel to Los Cabos to festejar, others to deep-sea fish, and others to recharge by the pool.
+For us, it’s the mix of it all — the adventure, relaxation, great weather, top hospitality, and fresh food — that keep us coming back.

-However, we’re committed to regenerative travel and believe that responsible travel is a way to put our money into local economies.
-When you visit destinations where tourism is a major part of the local economy -- nearly 90% of the Los Cabos residents economically rely on the tourism sector -- you can make a positive impact by spending and staying local.
+As you know, we’re committed to regenerative travel and believe that responsible travel is a way to put our money into local economies.
+When you visit destinations where tourism is a major part of the local economy — nearly 90% of the Los Cabos residents economically rely on the tourism sector — you can positively impact spending and staying local.

 Bike On The Beach

-We went on our ebike adventure with the folks at Cabo Adventures -- they have been around for 20 years so they know a thing or three about adventuring in Los Cabos.
-A few years back they built a seaside ranch -- Tierra Sagrada -- just south of Pescadero, which is about a 45-minute drive from Los Cabos.
+We went on our ebike adventure with the folks at Cabo Adventures — they have been around for 20 years, so they know a thing or three about adventuring in Los Cabos.
+A few years back, they built a seaside ranch — Tierra Sagrada — just south of Pescadero, about a 45-minute drive from Los Cabos.

 During COVID, they’re following similar protocols to what you’ll find elsewhere: a temperature check, a sanitizing mat, and mandatory mask-wearing.
 Seeing as the adventures are outdoors, guests can opt to wear masks or not.
 However, most guests we saw were wearing masks anytime they were in proximity to others.